bennymuller/linux-perforce-installer/README.md

 # Security

-Update .profile and .p4enviro to have new ip address of digital ocean server.
+Update .profile and .p4enviro to have new ip address of digital ocean server, then:

+        source ~/.profile

 The created server will have default Perforce installation settings.
 This means anyone who connects to your server can create a user account without authorization.
 After you create your first user, you should close this security hole by using the following `p4` command from your Perforce Client.

         p4 configure set dm.user.noautocreate=2